rnieblesealo/character-maker/README.md

 The following **optional** features are implemented:

 - [ ] A crewmate can be given a category upon creation which restricts their attribute value options
+    - Class
+    - The class determines which stat attributes we can set
+    - Baseline ones are HP, DEF, STA, highlight white
+        - Brawlers have STR
+        - Psychics have ARC
+        - Rangers have INT
   - e.g., a Dungeons and Dragons class or a development team role (project manager, product owner, etc.)
   - User can choose a `category` option to describe their crewmate before any attributes are specified
   - Based on the category value, users are allowed to access only a subset of the possible attributes